tyuns-wajahe/culture/content/Cultural and Political Structures/Calendar.md

 Many times, people will record just the year, and no other component of the date.
 In this case, it is ambiguous whether the solar or lunar calendar is being used.

 0 KS also means 2 entirely different things in the Lunar and Solar reckoning, and there is no attempt to reconcile the ambiguity.
 Indeed, the battle that marks 0 KS did not occur on the first date of that year, but on 3s2s12sKS (lunar), in the summertime of the year towards its end.

+## Counting time

+There are 12 hours in a day and 12 in the night, 12 sectors in an hour, 12 minutes in a sector, and 12 seconds in a minute.